Viewing operations with clusters

 -

-Get operation details:
+Get the operation details:

-By default, the CLI uses the folder specified when creating the profile.
+The folder used by default is the one specified when creating the CLI profile.
 To change the default folder, use the

 yc operation get <operation_ID>Result: